kabs-d/finer-multimodal-canonicalization/README.md

 # Finer Multimodal Canonicalization

-This project is inspired by Gupta et al., *Canonicalizing Multimodal Contrastive Representation Learning*, and follows up on the limitations and future directions identified in that work.
-We ask whether canonical alignment remains useful when the evaluation concerns fine visual details rather than only broad semantic similarity.
+This project is inspired by Gupta et al., *Canonicalizing Multimodal Contrastive Representation Learning*.
+I try to verify whether canonical alignment remains useful when the evaluation concerns fine visual details.
 We study this on **CUB-200-2011**, a fine-grained bird dataset containing 11,788 images from 200 species.
 Each bird image has 312 visual-attribute labels, such as bill shape, wing color, head color, and tail pattern.